dan-almenar/vue-ts-portfolio/README.md

 # Vue Typescript Portfolio
-This project serves as a replacement for my current portfolio which you can visit following [this link](https://dan-developer.web.app).
+This project is up and running [here](https://danielalmenar.com).
+It serves as a replacement for my former portfolio which you can visit following [this link](https://dan-developer.web.app).
+That said, this portfolio is still subject to changes, specially UI wise.

 Both apps are build using VueJS and Firebase, yet there are major differences between them:
 - The first one was my entry point to VueJS, Vuex and Firebase; and even tho fully functional, there are major flaws codewise.